Deformation (engineering): True stress and strain

+This analysis suggests nature of the ultimate tensile strength (UTS) point.
+The work strengthening effect is exactly balanced by the shrinking of section area at UTS point.

+After the formation of necking, the sample undergoes heterogeneous deformation, so equations above are not valid.
+The stress and strain at the necking can be expressed as:

+An empirical equation is commonly used to describe the relationship between true stress and true strain.

+Here, n is the strain-hardening exponent and K is the strength coefficient. n is a measure of a material's work hardening behavior.
+Materials with a higher n have a greater resistance to necking.
+Typically, metals at room temperature have n ranging from 0.02 to 0.5.

+Discussion

 Since we disregard the change of area during deformation above, the true stress and strain curve should be re-derived.
 For deriving the stress strain curve, we can assume that the volume change is 0 even if we deformed the materials.
 We can assume that:

 Then, the true stress can be expressed as below: